 What is a Mystery Hotel deal?

 Even the best hotels can’t fill all their rooms all the time, so, they sell the empty rooms at a massive discount.
 Every hotel wants to be able to say it’s fully booked, right?
 Most of the other guests have paid full price and so the hotel has more than met it’s sales target, hence, they can afford to sell off their remaining rooms to the likes of Expedia & Priceline for a significantly lower rate.
 But if everybody knows about the price cuts, their reputation might suffer and their other guests probably won’t be very happy.
 So even though these rooms are sold on certain booking sites, the hotel names are not publicized.
+Now, are you ready to be shown how to book a Mystery Hotel deal?

 Why you should book a Mystery Hotel deal